nextcloud/documentation/developer_manual/app/tutorial.rst

 Afterwards a skeleton app can be created in the `app store <https://apps.nextcloud.com/developer/apps/generate>`_.

-Download the extracted the downloaded file and move it into your ``apps/`` directory.
+Download the compressed file that contains the generated app and extract it into your ``apps/`` directory.
 Afterwards the application can be enabled on the `apps page <http://localhost:8080/index.php/settings/apps>`_.

 The first basic app is now available at ``http://localhost:8080/index.php/apps/yourappid/``